What is Theological Studies? [+ Degree Comparison]

 First, let’s define what theology is.

-Theology is the study of religion, specifically religious thought and traditions as expressed through the language, worship, literature, and art associated with a particular faith.
+Theology is the study of religion, specifically religious thought and traditions expressed through the language, worship, literature, and art associated with a particular faith.
 Theology also examines the philosophical, ethical, and metaphysical questions ever-present in faith; those who study theology seek to understand how the divine relates to our world today and throughout history.
 In a formal Theological Studies program, there is a strong emphasis on intellectual discussions and academic presentations of students’ findings and conclusions.

 What is Religious Studies?